venenux/alpine-wiki/alpine/requirementes.md

 are older or newer will require compilation and firmware) and the Realtek Semiconductor only if your device are so so recent.

+* prism54 FullMAC PCI / Cardbus devices used to be supported only by the prism54 wireless driver its not supported by alpine, only debian 4, 5, and 6 supports

 # Software requirements